ekiernan/Optimus_edits/ReadMe.md

 ## Optimus Modules Summary

-Here we describe the modules ("tasks") of the Optimus Pipeliene; [the code](https://github.com/HumanCellAtlas/skylab/blob/master/pipelines/optimus/Optimus.wdl) and [library of tasks](https://github.com/HumanCellAtlas/skylab/tree/master/library/tasks) are available through Github.
+Here we describe the modules ("tasks") of the Optimus Pipeliene; [the code](https://github.com/HumanCellAtlas/skylab/blob/master/pipelines/optimus/Optimus.wdl) and [library of tasks](https://github.com/HumanCellAtlas/skylab/tree/master/library/tasks) are available through GitHub.

 Overall, the workflow:
 1. Converts R2 fastq file (containing alignable genomic information) to an unaligend BAM (UBAM)
 2. Corrects and attaches 10X Barcodes using the R1 Fastq file
 3. Aligns reads to the genome with STAR v.2.5.3a
 4. Annotates genes with aligned reads
+5. Corrects UMIs
-7. Calculates summary metrics
+6. Calculates summary metrics
 6. Detects empty droplets
-5. Corrects UMIs
 8. Produces a UMI-aware expression matrix
 9. Returns output in BAM, Zarr, or Loom file formats